Visual Arts & New Media Individual Project Funding Expert Panel comments

 • Budgets should be sufficiently detailed to give the panel all the information they need to evaluate the potential of a project.

-• Budgets demonstrating expenses were researched did better than those without support materials.
-Include quotes or invoices where relevant and/or budget notes stating which websites and other sources were used.
+• Budgets showing expenses were researched did better than those without support materials.
+Include quotes or invoices (where relevant), and/or budget notes stating which websites and other sources were used.

 • When you have pending revenue in your budget (in addition to the AFA grant you are asking for), the application is strengthened if a contingency plan is provided.
-For example, if the only revenue received is the AFA grant, can you still do the project as proposed, or can you modify it to fit a smaller budget if you do not recieve the full funding?
+For example, if the only revenue received is the AFA grant, can you still do the project as proposed, or can you modify it to fit a smaller budget?

 Support material:

-• Do not provide streaming or website links.
-The panel will not do additional research on applicants due to volume of applications.
+• Please provide media files as per the guidelines on the website.
+Do not provide streaming or website links.
+The panel will not do additional research due to volume of applications.

-• For images, ideally have one image per page.
+• For images, have one image per page, where possible.
 By adding multiple images or design elements, your artwork may be more difficult to see clearly.